Director - Owner

 Leah and her husband have relocated back to Georgia from Illinois.
 She holds a Bachelor’s degree in Psychology from Georgia College and earned a Master’s Degree in School Counseling from Troy University.
 Her passion for working with children and adolescents is reflected both in her experience as a School Counselor as well as 10-plus years as a dance instructor.

 Before moving back south, Leah served as the lead Outreach Dance Instructor for multiple dance studios in the suburbs of Chicago, IL.
 Leah loves working with dancers of all ages and abilities and is excited to spread her knowledge, professionalism, and fun to dancers in the Valley area!
-She is the School Counselor at Gentian Elementary, is married to her husband, Kyle, and loves to spend any extra time she can with their American Bulldog pup, Tucker!
+She is the School Counselor at Gentian Elementary, and she and her husband, Kyle, welcomed their first child, Lillie Kate, last fall!

 Pam has been a part of the Academy in different roles for over a decade is now part of the Academy's Business Staff.
 She is a graduate of Columbus State University with a B.S. degree in Science and minors in both Computer Science and Mathematics.
 Besides her regular presence at the Academy, she also volunteers with numerous church, school, and community activities.
 Pam and her husband, Anthony, have three children - Ashlyn, Alana, and Nicholas.